meldridge/meldridge.github.io/emails/_posts/2018-09-23-Email-update-AMSI-for-macros-iPhone-PACs-reinventing-the-URL-and-infosec-resilience.md

 A recent [XKCD comic](https://www.xkcd.com/2044/) made me chuckle:

 <img src="https://imgs.xkcd.com/comics/sandboxing_cycle.png" alt="XKCD 2044" style="width: 100%; max-width: 400px; display: block; margin: 0 auto; "/>
-<em>"All I want is a secure system where it's easy to do anything I want.<br>Is that so much to ask?"</em>
+<em class="caption">"All I want is a secure system where it's easy to do anything I want.<br>Is that so much to ask?"</em>

 This is a theme I constantly return to: [security is always a tradeoff](/Security-is-always-a-trade-off/).